-Divorce counseling is designed to help couples navigate their divorce as amicably as possible and can help people who have recently decided to divorce (pre-divorce counseling) or are already divorced (post-divorce counseling).
-Divorce counseling will typically cost between $100-$250 per session (which is similar to the cost of marriage counseling).
+Divorce counseling is designed to help couples navigate their divorce as amicably as possible and can help people who have recently decided to divorce or are already divorced.
+Divorce counseling will typically cost between $100-$250 per session (similar to the cost of marriage counseling).
 In most cases, divorce counseling is not covered by health insurance.

 What Is Divorce Counseling?

 Divorce requires communication to figure out logistics of finances, schedules, children, friends, extended family, etc. Many couples didn’t have healthy communication skills in the marriage to begin with, and divorce makes communication even harder.
-Counseling can provide you with the skills you need to navigate difficult discussions and decisions effectively.
+Counseling can provide you with the skills you need to navigate difficult discussions and decisions effectively and minimize divorce trauma.

 What Can Divorce Counseling Help With?